Search

 It also helped introduce additional concepts in this field, like Local Sustainable Economy, which presents a new approach to measuring local economic prosperity, the 10 principles for sustainable living, and multi-sectoral partnerships.

-The Heschel Center has published two more extensive, ‘major’ publications:
+The Heschel Center has published three more extensive, ‘major’ publications:

 The first, “Makom Lemachshava: One Earth, Many Worlds” (2001) , which dealt with environmental philosophy, was groundbreaking at the time.

-The second, “Sustainability: Vision, Values, Implementation” (2011) [A12], provided a comprehensive overview of the subject of sustainability, in theory and in practice.
-Both texts were designed to consolidate key materials and offer an up-to-date picture of the field, for use by us and by other educational institutions in environmental education.
+The second, “Sustainability: Vision, Values, Implementation” (2011), provided a comprehensive overview of the subject of sustainability, in theory and in practice.
+The third, “New economic story” (2023), is a digital collection of articles dealing with criticism and alternatives to the existing socio-economic system.
+The texts were designed to consolidate key materials and offer an up-to-date picture of the field, for use by us and by other educational institutions in environmental education.

 The second, in contrast, was composed primarily of original Israeli materials, many written by members of the Heschel Center staff, and its contents emphasized on sustainability more specifically, as a distinct field and an applied program.